 - Follow us on Twitter, Facebook and Instagram.

-- Visit our website to join the Royal African Society as a member.
-Members received discounts and priority booking for the festival events.
+- Visit our website to join the Royal African Society as a member and receive priority booking for the festival events.

 This event is supported by a strategic partnership between the British Council and the Royal African Society, aimed at increasing networks, sharing knowledge and expertise and making connections between the UK and Africa.
 The partnership supports four major events in in the Royal African Society’s 2017 programme – Africa in 2017: Prospects and Forecasts, Africa Writes, Film Africa, and The Arts Forum, taking place in April 2017.